SanouAlexandre/Deep-Learning/README.md

-# You Can find here some deep learning projetc
+# You Can find here some deep learning projects
 ## Convolution2D :  This project demonstrates convolutional image filtering using Python, OpenCV, and NumPy.
 ## GradientDescent : This project demonstrates the concepts of gradient descent optimization and the behavior of a sigmoid classifier using Python and visualization techniques.
 ## Mnist_classification_cnn : This project utilizes Convolutional Neural Networks (CNNs) to classify handwritten digits from the MNIST dataset.